What You Should Know About GERD

 Over-the-counter antacids are often used to treat mild symptoms.
 If symptoms persist, a type of drug called a proton-pump inhibitor can be prescribed to decrease acid production.
 Esophageal strictures can be dilated using a balloon through an endoscope.
 In certain cases, people with loose lower esophageal sphincters may be candidates for a surgical treatment involving tightening of the sphincter.
+A new minimally invasive procedure to implant a magnetic band called LINX may be used to control the sphincter.
 Lifestyle changes such as avoiding trigger foods and beverages, giving up smoking, losing weight if needed, eating small, frequent meals, and wearing loose-fitting clothes are also key to treating GERD.

 Can GERD cause cancer?

 One complication from prolonged reflux is Barrett's esophagus, which is a precancerous lesion that can develop into esophageal adenocarcinoma after many years of reflux.
 We advise patients with GERD to have an endoscopy to check for Barrett's esophagus.
 Stony Brook is one of the few centers in Suffolk County providing treatment with radiofrequency ablation to ablate, or burn away, the Barrett's tissue.

 Our team of leading GERD experts uses advanced testing techniques and therapies with a multidisciplinary approach.
 Stony Brook offers state-of-the-art testing, such as 24-hour pH impedance testing to diagnose refractory GERD and BRAVO 48-hour pH testing.
 Our experts work with patients and their physicians to determine and provide the most effective, individualized course of treatment.